lorinkoz/django-pgschemas/docs/routing.md

 In this mechanism a request header is defined to pass the tenant database ID or the schema name.

+!!!
+Warning

+    Header routing is an **unauthenticated** tenant switch.
+Anyone who can set `PGSCHEMAS_TENANT_HEADER` can activate that tenant.
+Only use this behind a trusted gateway (for example mTLS, private network, or an API gateway that strips/overrides the header).
+Never expose it as a public client-controlled header on the open internet.

 ```python title="settings.py"
 PGSCHEMAS_TENANT_HEADER = "tenant"
 ```